MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/experimental-features.md

 The ANSI formatting features were added in PowerShell 7.2.
 This feature adds the `$PSStyle.FileInfo` member and enables coloring of specific file types.

-- `$PSStyle.FileInfo.Directory` - Built-in member to specify color for directories
+- `$PSStyle.FileInfo.Directory` - Built-in member to specify the color for directories
-- `$PSStyle.FileInfo.SymbolicLink` - Built-in member to specify color for symbolic links
+- `$PSStyle.FileInfo.SymbolicLink` - Built-in member to specify the color for symbolic links
-- `$PSStyle.FileInfo.Executable` - Built-in member to specify color for executables.
+- `$PSStyle.FileInfo.Executable` - Built-in member to specify the color for executables.
-- `$PSStyle.FileInfo.Extension` - Use this member to define colors for different file extensions.
+- `$PSStyle.FileInfo.Extension` - Use this member to define the colors for different file extensions.
 The **Extension** member pre-includes extensions for archive and PowerShell files.

 For more information, see [about_Automatic_Variables][05].

-> [!NOTE]
-> This feature is dependent on the **PSAnsiRendering** feature that's now a standard feature.

 ### PSCommandNotFoundSuggestion